aoshiro10/fifa-squad-builder/README.md

 Using genetic algorithm to build a Fifa Ultimate Team squad.

+## Running the Program

+#TODO

 ## Genetic Algorithm

 More about [Genetic Algorithm](https://towardsdatascience.com/introduction-to-genetic-algorithms-including-example-code-e396e98d8bf3)

-The Genetic Algorithm has 5 main components to:
+The Genetic Algorithm has 5 main components:
 1. Initial population
 2. Fitness function
 3. Selection